Tsinghua Unigroup: Linxens

 Linxens is a smart chips components maker specializing in security and identification, such as flexible connectors used in smart cards and RFID antennas and inlays.
-In 2018, Tsinghua Unigroup, through its subsidiary Unigroup Liansheng, acquired Linxens for about $2.6 billion.
+In 2018, Tsinghua Unigroup, through its subsidiary Unigroup Liansheng, acquired Linxens for about US$2.6 billion.
 Founded in 1979, Linxens is headquartered in Levallois-Perret, France and, as of 2018, employs over 3,200 staff at nine production sites worldwide.
 It also has offices in China, Singapore and Thailand, and operates six R&D centers.
-In June 2019, Guoxin Micro announced a plan to acquire Unigroup Liansheng, including its main asset, Linxens; the deal was rejected by the Chinese securities regulator the following year.
+In June 2019, Guoxin Micro announced a plan to acquire Unigroup Liansheng, including its main asset, Linxens.
+However, the deal was rejected by the Chinese securities regulator the following year.

 Unisplendour (UNIS)

-Unisplendour Corporation Limited (000938.SZ) is a provider of full-stack ICT infrastructure.
+Unisplendour Corporation Limited is a provider of full-stack ICT infrastructure.
 It provides services for digitization, networking, computing, cloud computing, and smart terminals.
-Its subsidiary companies include H3C Technologies Co., Limited.Unisplendour Digital (Suzhou) Group Co., Ltd. and Unicompute Technology Co., Ltd., etc.
+Its subsidiary companies include H3C Technologies Co., Limited.
+Unisplendour Digital (Suzhou) Group Co., Ltd. and Unicompute Technology Co., Ltd., etc.

+Yangtze Memory Technologies Co (YMTC)

+YMTC is an IDM memory company that designs, produces, and sells 3D NAND flash memory.
+The company is headquartered in Wuhan and has 6,000 employees.
+Tsinghua Unigroup founded YMTC in July 2016, together with Hubei provincial government and the Chinese national "Big Fund" China Integrated Circuit Industry Investment Fund with a total investment of $24 billion.